Can't Sleep? Try These 5 Best Essential Oils for Sleep

 - Add drops of essential oil to your bath for a pleasant, relaxing, aromatherapeutic effect.

 Essential oils can be effective when absorbed through the skin.
-Of course, be careful to not stain clothing or delicate materials, never use close to sensitive areas (eyes, nose, genitals) and test for reactions on a small patch of skin before a full application.
-It takes approximately 20 minutes for oils to be fully absorbed.
+Of course, be careful to not stain clothing or delicate materials, never use close to sensitive areas (eyes, nose, genitals), and test for reactions on a small patch of skin before a full application.
+For all of the methods listed below, essential oils should be diluted with a carrier oil before being applied directly to the skin.
+Note that it takes approximately 20 minutes for oils to be fully absorbed.

 - Rub your chosen oil on the bottom of your feet before bed.
 Even the tops of your toes, if reaching your feet is difficult.

 - Place a drop behind your ears, or rub on the back of your neck.
 Under the breasts can be a good place, too.

 - Create a DIY hand (or body) lotion by mixing a few drops of essential oils with a small scoop of jojoba or coconut oil.

-- Add drops to a good olive oil or other good quality cold-pressed oil (like grape seed) and massage into your skin.
+- Add drops to a good olive oil or other good quality carrier oil and massage into your skin.
 Better yet, have your partner massage it into your skin for you!

 - Add some drops to cream and soak your feet and hands.